Grenville Cross: Public prosecutions

 As Director of Public Prosecutions in Hong Kong, Cross, with support from Secretary for Justice Elsie Leung, worked to modernize and internationalize the public prosecution system.

 Prior to his appointment as DPP, Cross served, from 1991 to 1997, as the Deputy DPP of Hong Kong, specialising in appellate advocacy.
 In that capacity, he prosecuted the last criminal case from Hong Kong to be heard by the Judicial Committee of the Privy Council (R v Peter Maclennan), in June 1997, and the first criminal case to be heard by the Court of Final Appeal of Hong Kong (HKSAR v Mui Po Chu), in September 1997.
 He conducted twelve appeals before the Judicial Committee of the Privy Council between 1988 and 1997, and, after the transfer of sovereignty of Hong Kong, he prosecuted six appeals before the Hong Kong Court of Final Appeal (and its Appeal Committee), which replaced the Judicial Committee of the Privy Council as Hong Kong's ultimate appellate body on 1 July 1997.

 Cross was appointed Queen's Counsel in 1990 (which became King's Counsel upon the death of Queen Elizabeth II on 8 September 2022), becoming Senior Counsel in 1997, following the transfer of sovereignty of Hong Kong.
 Aged 38, he was the youngest prosecutor to have taken silk in Hong Kong, a distinction that he retains.
 From 1999 to 2010, Cross served as an Official Justice of the Peace (JP).
 The Hong Kong Tourism Board appointed Cross as its Hong Kong Convention Ambassador for 2003 to 2005, and again for 2006–07.

-As DPP, Cross fostered connections with prosecutors across China and globally.
-He led his Office into the International Association of Prosecutors in 2001 and hosted key conferences in 2004 and 2007 on drug offenses and prosecutorial transparency.
+Cross led his Office into the International Association of Prosecutors in 2001 and hosted key conferences in 2004 and 2007 on drug offenses and prosecutorial transparency.
 Elected to the association's executive committee in 2007, he later received a Certificate of Merit in 2010.
 He continues to serve in the association's Senate.